tpoisot/CoPhyCha/CoSpec-chapter.md

 host range expansion (*i.e.* the ability to infect a novel, additional host) are likely outcomes of the coevolutionary process.
-When host-switch events are accounted for by co-phylogeny reconstruction software, it is most often under the form of the spontaneous acquisition of a new host. @hall_bacteria- phage_2010 present experimental results seriously challenging of this view.
+When host-switch events are accounted for by co-phylogeny reconstruction software, it is most often under the form of the spontaneous acquisition of a new host. @hall_bacteria-phage_2010 present experimental results seriously challenging of this view.
 Over long-term coevolution, parasites should evolve toward a greater generalism.
 Under this perspective, the spontaneous acquisition of a novel host is less likely than the progressive broadening of the host range.
 This